ashishrai087/Induction-Program/README.md

 -Harmony in Living – Emphasized peaceful coexistence with others and nature.
 -Strong Relationships – Valued trust, respect, and empathy in human connections.
 -Purpose of Life – Encouraged self-reflection to discover life’s deeper meaning and contribute positively to society.

+# 2:30 – 3:30 PM:
+Speaker: Seniors of the Cosmic Club
+Topic: Discovering Hidden Talents.
+1.Self-Exploration – Try new activities, hobbies, and challenges to uncover abilities you didn’t know you had.
+2.Observation – Pay attention to what you enjoy and where you excel naturally.
+3.Feedback – Listen to friends, mentors, and peers who notice your strengths.
+4.Practice & Patience – Talents grow with consistent effort and time.
+5.Overcoming Fear – Step outside comfort zones to reveal hidden skills.
+6.Community Support – Surround yourself with encouraging people who inspire growth.
+7.Purpose & Passion – Focus on talents that bring joy and meaning.
+.Conclusion:
+Everyone has undiscovered potential—stay curious, stay open, and you might surprise yourself.
+# Day fifth complete "Thankyou"

+# Day-6 (5 August 2025)
+Good morning 🙏

+-No classes, no lectures — just ID card day.
+-We submitted our Aadhaar cards, got our photos clicked, and took one step closer to officially being part of the college.
+# Day sixth completed " Thankyou"

+# Day-7 (6 August 2025)
+Good morning 🙏

+-09:30AM to 10:30AM (Chemistry Lecture)
+.We had our Chemistry class with Karan Bharia Sir.
+.It wasn’t just a good class — it was really good.
+.Sir explained everything clearly, and the session felt engaging from start to finish.
+.sir also explain the chemistry syllabus and start the chapter water chemistry and sir also give the some and check out all student copy.

+# 10:30 – 11:30AM (English Lecture)
+-We had our English class with Professor Nisha Ma’am.
+-She gave her introduction, then asked each of us to introduce ourselves as well as.
+-She began by interacting with us and explained that we will be focusing on learning and developing our communication skills.

+# 11:00 - 12:30 (Break)
+Lunch

+# 12:30 – 2:30 PM)
+*Speaker*: Dr. Arvind Dhingra (Director, STEP & Incharge, TAC).
+Topic: College Pride & Motivation. message:-When students take pride in their college and stay motivated, they not only achieve personal success but also elevate the institution’s name for future generations.
+-His message was work hard, stay focused, and success will follow.

+# (2:00 – 4:00 PM)
+*Speaker*: Dr. Lakhbir Singh Khanna (Incharge, CMI).
+Topic: Learning Opportunities, Digital Skills & Student Support.
+Message: Learning Opportunities, Digital Skills & Student Support.
+-SWAYAM Platform: Offers free online courses from top institutions, including IIT professors.
+-Direct Learning: Students can gain knowledge from subject experts without geographical barriers.
+-Skill Development: Courses include both academic and digital skills for career growth.
+-Student Support: Flexible learning, self-paced modules, and certificates to enhance employability.
+# (4:00 PM)
+*Speaker*: Jasvir Singh (Director & Resource Person, STEM)
+Topic: Motivation & Closing Note
+Message:- Motivation:- The internal drive or external push to initiate, sustain, and direct actions toward goals.
+-Closing Note.
+.
+A final statement that summarizes the discussion, reinforces the key message, and inspires action.
+# Day seventh complete "Thankyou"

+# Day-8 (7 August 2025)
+# (09:30 – 12:30 PM)
+*Speaker*: Amit Karma (Incharge, DMC)
+Topic: Introduction to Seniors & DMC Opportunities
+Message: sir made us meet our talented seniors, who are amazing video editors and creative content makers.
+-Sir, we met Navjot Bhaiya and Saumya Didi who have been part of DMC.
+-sir also explain DMC parts like:-
+1. Growing Online Presence – Businesses are moving online, creating demand for digital marketing services.
+2. Social Media Growth – Platforms like Instagram, TikTok, and LinkedIn offer marketing opportunities.
+3. Content Marketing – Demand for engaging blogs, videos, and podcasts is rising. etc..

+# *Speaker*: Randhir Singh
+Topic: How Exams Will Be Conducted
+-sir explained everything about exams in a very clear way.
+-He told us how to pay the exam fees and even where to get the Wi-Fi password.
+Our internal exam will be of 40 marks, and we need at least 16 to pass.
+The external exam will be of 60 marks, and we must score at least 24 to pass.There will also be a 50-mark lab or practical exam.
+-sir also told us 75% attendance is compulsory for appear fot the eaxam.

+# 12:30 to 01:30 PM
+Break

+# 01:30 TO 02:30 PM (BEEE Lecture)
+-Lecture of BEEE of Prof. Harminder kaur in ME Seminar Hall and which was very  amazing.
+-ma'am told  about syllabus of BEEE (Basic Electrical and Electronics Engineering).
+- she start first chapter of BEEE and she tought (DC Circuit).
+- It wasn’t just a good class — it was really good.

+# 02:30 to 03:30 PM
+-We interact with our senoirs and this interaction session was really good.
+-He gave his introduction, then asked each of us to introduce ourselves as well as.
+# Day eight complete "Thankyou"

+# Day-9 (8 August 2025)
+-09:00 to 10:30 AM
+*Speaker*: Mrs. Shaffy Makkar
+Topic: Millet Super Food